Equality cases for the uncertainty principle in finite Abelian groups

-We will answer this question in three particular cases.
+We will address this question in three particular cases.
 More precisely, we will consider groups $\ZZ_{p^2}$, $\ZZ_p\times \ZZ_p$ and $\ZZ_p\times \ZZ_q$, for $p,q$ distinct prime numbers.
-In these three cases, we are able to give a simple description of all equality cases, in the same spirit as the already known one for $k$ a divisor of $|G|$.
-It is particularly simple to describe the equality cases in the third case. \begin{theorem} Let $p,q$ be two distinct prime numbers.
-Then, when a function $f$ is an equality case for $\ZZ_p\times \ZZ_q$, it may be written as a tensor product $g\otimes h$, where $g$ is an equality case for $\ZZ_p$, $h$ is an equality case for $\ZZ_q$ and, moreover, one of the two functions $g$ or $h$ is a character or a Dirac mass. \end{theorem} Our description of equality cases allows us to answer positively to a conjecture of Delvaux and Van Barel for the three families of groups.
-Let us give some notations.
-For $M=(a_{ij})_{i\in I, j\in J}$ and $N$ two matrices, we say that $N$ is said to be extracted from the matrix $M$ if $I'$ and $J'$ are subsets of $I$ and $J$, and if $N=(a_{ij})_{i\in I', j\in J'}$.
-We say that $M$ can be decomposed into matrices $N_\ell$ that are extracted from $M$ if $I\times J$ is the disjoint union of $I_\ell\times J_\ell$, with each $N_\ell$ having coefficients indexed by $I_\ell\times J_\ell$.
-We have the following theorem.
+In these three cases, except for a small number of values of $k$ in the last case, we are able to give a simple description of all equality cases, in the same spirit as the already known one for $k$ a divisor of $|G|$.
+It is particularly simple to describe the equality cases in the third case. \begin{theorem} Let $p>q$ be two prime numbers.
+Then, for $k$ such that $\theta(k, \ZZ_p\times \ZZ_q)<\theta(k-1, \ZZ_p\times \ZZ_q)$, except perhaps for $k=q\frac{p+1}{q+1}$ when $q+1$ divides $p+1$, a function $f$ is an equality case for $(k,\ZZ_p\times \ZZ_q)$ if and only if $f$ may be written as a tensor product $g\otimes h$, where $g$ is an equality case for $\ZZ_p$, $h$ is an equality case for $\ZZ_q$ and, moreover, one of the two functions $g$ or $h$ is a character or a Dirac mass. \end{theorem}

-\begin{theorem} Let $G$ be a group of one of the three families under consideration.
-Let $A$ and $B$ respectively in $G$ and $\widehat G$, with $|A|=k$ and $|B|=\theta(k, G)$.
-Consider the matrix $M:=M_{A,B}:=(\chi_i(j))_{i\notin B, j\in A}$, which is obtained by extraction from the Fourier matrix.
-Then, if $M$ does not have full rank, it has rank $k-1$ and may be decomposed into $k-1$ matrices, extracted from the matrix $M$, which have rank one. \end{theorem}
+We postpone the description of equality cases in the two other cases to the corresponding sections.
+For these two families one has a complete answer, valid for all values of $k\leq p^2$.